 Both the identity and exact number of Bryde’s whales are a bit of a grey area.
-As well as ‘ordinary’ Bryde's whale found in the Pacific, Indian and Atlantic oceans, there are also one or more smaller forms who tend to prefer more coastal waters.
+As well as ‘ordinary’ Bryde's whales found in the Pacific, Indian and Atlantic oceans, there are also one or more smaller forms who tend to prefer more coastal waters.
 Currently though their status is unclear, with only two sub-species recognised for sure: B. e. brydei (offshore Bryde's whale) and B. e. edeni (Eden's whale).

 IUCN conservation status: Least concern

 The long and slender bodies of Bryde’s whales are a smoky blue-grey colour and often marbled with scars caused by parasites and cookie-cutter sharks.
 Each whale has a sickle-shaped dorsal fin about two-thirds of the way back along their body, and unlike other baleen whales, has three parallel ridges on the top of their head that make up a quarter of their entire body length.
 Filter feeders, they have between 40 and 70 throat pleats that allow their mouths to expand and 250 to 410 coarse baleen plates to sieve their food from seawater.

 Bryde’s whales spend most of their time alone or in pairs, although larger groups have been seen feeding together.
 Their average speed is only a few miles per hour, but they can reach nifty speeds of up to 15mph if they need to.
 They’re also pretty nimble and can change direction rapidly both above and below water.
 According to recent research, Bryde’s whales like to spend most of their days hanging out within 50 feet of the water’s surface.

 What do they eat?